-Moving your Possessions to Costa Rica
+Moving your Possessions to Central America

 Should I use a shipping container?

-Sending a 20 or 40 foot shipping container from the United States to Costa Rica is expensive but may be the best option if you want to bring your life’s possessions.
+Sending a 20 or 40-foot shipping container from the United States to Costa Rica is expensive but maybe the best option if you want to bring your life’s possessions.

-The moving and shipping fees alone will run into the thousands of dollars.
+The moving and shipping fees alone will run into thousands of dollars.
 And the entire process can take up to a few months for the items to be shipped, inspected and delivered to your home.
 Some of the items you bring may be subject to Costa Rica’s high import taxes.
 Containers are typically sent to Port Caldera on the Pacific Coast or Port Limón on the Caribbean side.
 If you are bringing a smaller load, you can purchase a pallet rather than the entire container.

 Due to the complex logistics, you could hire a shipping agent to help you with the process.

 Air cargo shipments are another option.
-Costa Ricans and foreigners alike are entitled to one duty free shipment of up to $500 CIF value (cost of merchandise + insurance + freight) every six months.
+Costa Ricans and foreigners alike are entitled to one duty-free shipment of up to $500 CIF value (cost of merchandise + insurance + freight) every six months.

 If you are packing a lighter load, it might be easiest to check your most valued personal items on your flight.
 While appliances and other imported items are more expensive here, custom-built furniture can be more affordable.
 The quaint town of Sarchí in Costa Rica’s Central Valley is known for its handmade furniture.